kuviman/trans-gen/README.md

 - `Map<K, V>` — a map (dictionary) with keys of type `K` and values of type `V`.
 Serialized as number of key-value pairs (as an `Int32`), followed by key-value pairs (key first, value second).
 - `Struct` — a structure containing multiple fields.
 Each field may be of its own type.
 Serialized as all the fields one after another without any extra data, so field order is important.
 - `Enum` — an enumeration, a type whose value is restricted to a set of variants.
 Serialized as index of the variant (as an `Int32`), starting with `0`.
 - `OneOf` — an algebraic (sum) data type, a type that can be one of the given set of other types.
 Each variant type is actually, like a `Struct`, just a set of fields.
-Serialized as index of the type variant (as an `Int32`), starting with `0`, followed by the actual value.
+Serialized as index of the type variant (as an `Int32`), starting with `0`, followed by the fields.

 ### Client vs Server